ricay/Nlp-research/README.md

 # scraping-base.py
 For using this software scraping webpages from a particular base URL:

-Make sure you have installed Python3.0 or higher in your computer and install and import all modules properly.
+Make sure you have installed Python3.0 or higher and JAVA 8 (in order to use tika for parsing pdf) in your computer, as well as install and import all modules properly.

 The example output file (example_output.txt) is provided in case of any accident.